tzhf/chatguessr/README.md

 ### Game Settings

-- Customize Twitch notifications.
-Activate or deactivate every Type of Message.
+- Activate or deactivate every Type of Message.
 - Additional Commands: !randomplonkwater (in international Waters only), !mode (shows Game Mode)
 - !addpoints to gift Points (Nightbot or Stream Elements) to Viewers for winning Rounds or Games.
 Command can be customized.